project-illium/illium-documentation/docs/api/blockchain-service.md

 message GetValidatorSetInfoRequest{}
 message GetValidatorSetInfoResponse{
-    // The total number of coins staked on the network uint64 total_staked   = 1;
+    // The total number of coins staked on the network in nanoillium uint64 total_staked   = 1;
-    // The total stake weighted by time locks. uint64 stake_weight   = 2;
+    // The total stake weighted by time locks in nanoillium uint64 stake_weight   = 2;
     // The total number of validators on the network uint32 num_validators = 3;